The India Fix: Job riots in UP, Bihar bring home the urgency of India’s unemployment crisis

 However, there are even grimmer, long-term reasons for the jobs crisis.
 Unlike countries in East and South East Asia, India has been unable to transition workers from agriculture to manufacturing.
 Worse, the economic slowdown has undermined whatever little manufacturing employment India had.
 According to data published by Ashoka University and CMIE, manufacturing employment is nearly half of what it was five years ago.

-In theory, politicians should respond to these massive pressures and get down to fixing the problems.
+In theory, politicians should respond to these massive pressures and get down to fixing the problem.
 However, India’s current moment has created distortions in this ideal feedback loop.
 For one, India’s ruling party at the Centre has been able to push a powerful form of identity politics in the form of Hindutva.
 Uttar Pradesh, for example, has seen its employment rate plummet from 38.5% five years ago to 32.7% as per CMIE data published in the Indian Express.
 Yet, the ruling BJP is concentrating hard on religious identity not employment in the run up to the polls starting in February.

 Economic issues seem limited to welfare as an add-on to Hindutva.
 As my colleague Arunabh Saikia, who is reporting on the campaign from Uttar Pradesh, explained in an earlier India Fix: “The jobs may not have materialised, the price of essentials may have skyrocketed, but many voters draw comfort from the fact that at least the Hindu faith has primacy under the BJP.”